 Green Book is the informal name of the Compact Disc Interactive Full Functional Specification, as laid down by Philips, Sony and Microware.
 It is named after the green cover of the book, and it is in line with the other CD-systems which also bear their own "color"-identification (such as red for CD-Audio, yellow for CD-ROM and white for Video-CD).
-It sometimes also refered to as FFGB or Full Functional Green Book.
-The Green Book consitsts of the CD-i specification and the Microware OS-9 2.4 Technical Manual.
+It is sometimes also referred to as FFGB or Full Functional Green Book.
+The Green Book consists of the CD-i specification and the Microware OS-9 2.4 Technical Manual.
 In contrast to other CD-systems such as CD-Audio and Video-CD, the Green Book not only specifies the disc-format of the system, but also the playback-device including the required CPU and operating system are specified in detail.

 1.5 What versions of the Green Book are available?

 In essence, there is only one Green Book.
 However, some minor additions, changes and fixes have been applied over the years (as is the case with the original CD-Audio specification!).
 When we do not count early "pre-release" versions, the first version of the Green Book is dated September 1990.
 The first major revision is the March 1993 edition, which included Chapter 9 (the CD-i Full Motion Video extension).
 The latest version dates back to May 1994.

 1.6 Where can I get a copy of the Green Book?

 The Green Book is no longer available in print but since at least August 2011 it has been freely available online as a PDF document.
 Before that, it was available as a digital file on CD-ROM at a price of US$ 150.
 Licences and copies of the Green Book were available from Philips System Standards and Licensing.
 As a hardware or software developer, you could subscribe to receive all Philips CD standards including updates for a period of 5 years for US$ 5000.